0rigen/SharePwn/README.md

 ### Contributing: ###
 Although I've written and released the initial development version of this tool myself, I am eager for any help in further development that I can get.
+I'm not a professional developer and could use the help!
 Create a Pull Request if you'd like to contribue something, or e-mail me at 0rigen[ at ]0rigen [d0t] net to discuss any work.